“What starts as a little bit of fear becomes terror;

 2. What strategy can I use to _________ (relax, calm down, wake up, refocus, etc.)?

 Proactive teaching provides tools for children to use before their emotions take over.
-Teaching regulation strategies proactively also helps children recognize heir need for regulation.
+Teaching self regulation strategies proactively also helps children recognize heir need for regulation.
 Choose an emotion, discuss how it feels, and how to recognize emotion, and then teach and practice an associated strategy that children can use at any time.
 This exercise teaches the essence of self-regulation and mindful awareness.

 3. How will my body feel after I use this strategy?